erbsland-dev/erbsland-unittest-example-lib/README.md

-# erbsland-unittest-example-lib
+# Erbsland UnitTest Example Library

-A minimalistic example library to be tested by the `erbsland-unittest-example`.
+This minimalistic example library is part of the documentation of the *Erbsland UnitTest*.
+It has no purpose.